lcfd/NaryaVim/README.md

 ## Usage

-The important thing to know is that the leader key is the space key.
+The most important thing to know is that the leader key is the space key.